kevinwong1983/AttributeAllocationTable/doc/design.md

 end note

 note top of AAT-element
-	<b>Each element of the AAT array represent data on NVM
+	<b>Each element of the AAT represent data on NVM
 	that corresponds to a attribute Identifier.
 This Id is the index of the AAT. end note